MechanicalRabbit/FunSQLShowcase.jl/README.md

-### PlutoFunSQL.jl -- a FunSQL IDE in Pluto

-This project is a FunSQL IDE using the Julia Pluto package.
-It also provides evaluation ETL and OMOP queries over MIMIC data.
+# FunSQL Showcase

+Examples of using [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl) to query and transform healthcare data.